opendata/How-To/README.md

 ## Status

-This is a brand-new project, not yet published as a website, skeletal in its contents.
+This is a brand-new project, it barely has a website, and it's skeletal in its contents.
 See [Issues](https://github.com/USODI/How-To/issues) to see what needs to be done.

 ## License